eventflow/EventFlow/README.md

 The following list key characteristics of each version as well as its related branches (not properly configured yet).

-* `1.x` (under development, not all projects compile yet)
+* `1.x`

   Represents the next iteration of EventFlow that aligns EventFlow with the standard packages for .NET (Core).
 Releases here will only support .NET Standard, .NET Core and .NET versions going forward.

+  - Released
+  - Still development
+  - Not all projects migrated yet

   Read the [migration guide](./MIGRATION_GUIDE.md) to view the full list of breaking changes as well as recommendations on how to migrate.

-  **NOTE:** This version is under heavy development and NO stable version has yet been releases.
-It will take a few alpha/beta/rc releases to get this right.
-These will be released as soon as any significant changes have been made.

   ### Documentation (not complete)
   Version 1.x documentation has been pulled into this repository in order to have